 What auditors ARE good at is giving leaders and the public independent, objective assurance that something is true.
 You don’t want to trust that crazy fraudster in the Tuscaloosa nursing home to tell the truth about installing fire alarms, do you?

-And auditors are also experts when it comes to controls that you can put in place (pause to notice that wording there: that YOU can put in place) to make sure fraud doesn’t strike you or those you love.
-If you are nice to them, and stop blaming them for things they can’t control, maybe your auditors will deign to share their knowledge with you.
+Also, auditors are experts when it comes to controls you can put in place to make sure fraud doesn’t strike you or those you love.
+(Pause to notice that wording there: YOU can put in place.)
+If you are nice to them, and stop blaming them for things they can’t control, maybe your auditors will share their knowledge with you.

 As always, thanks for reading!